 Because we put a lot of pressure on our knees when we run or play sports, knee pain and knee surgery are common.
 Learning how to use pada bandha, or arch lift, in yoga as well as throughout the day can help us prevent and reduce pain in our knees as well as other parts of the body.

-Keep these tips in mind to help train your arches become high and strong for the health of your feet, knees, and spine.
+Keep these tips in mind to help train your arches to become high and strong for healthier feet, knees, and spine.

 99 problems and your shoes are one.

 With so many different styles of shoes to choose from, it can sometimes feel overwhelming when choosing the right ones for your feet.

 Many of us buy shoes that provide little to no support and offer little space for our feet to breath.
 Shoes with extra gel or air that are made to provide you with extra padding can end up creating muscular imbalances that can lead to knee injuries.

 Feet are the key to success.

 In order to support the weight of our bodies, it’s important to bring our attention to our arch.
 When you maintain your arches high and strong, you create support for your knees.